-l· Assessme ent Procedure S. No Component Marks Type of Scheme of Examinations of A 4 Allotted Assessment 1 Theory 40 Internal Examination & Continuous Evaluation Two mid semester examination shall be conducted for 30 marks each for a duration of 120 minutes.
-Average of the two mid exams shall be considered Subjective - 20 marks Objective - 10 marks Continuous Evaluation is by conducting Assignments and Quiz exams at the end of each unit 60 Semester end examination The semester-end examination is for a duration of 3 hours 40 Internal Examination & Continuous Evaluation One internal lab examination towards the end of course for a duration of 90 minutes with a viva of 5 minutes. i) Internal Exam-10 marks ii) Viva voce - 10 marks iii) Continuous Assessment- 10 marks iv) G-Lab on Board(G-LOB) (Case study inter threading of all experiments of lab)/ Laboratory Project/Prototype Presentation/App Development - 10 marks 2 Practical 60 Semester end examinatio n The semester-end examination is for a duration of 3 hours. i) write-up (algorithm/flowchart/procedure) as per the task/experiment/program - 10 marks ii) task/experiment/program-15 marks iii) evaluation of results -15 marks iv) write-up (algorithm/flowchart/procedure) for another task/experiment/program- 10 marks v) viva-voce on concerned laboratory course - 10 marks d) Project Review Committee: For approval and evaluating mini project, Dissertation-I and Dissertation-II, a Project Review Committee (PRC) will be constituted by the Head of the Department.
-The composition of PRC is as follows i) Head of the Department ii) One senior faculty relevant to the specialization iii) Coordinator of the specialization.
+S. No ent Procedure Component Marks Type of Scheme of Examinations of Allotted Assessment Assessment 1 Theory 40 Internal Examination & Continuous Evaluation 1) Two mid semester examination shall be conducted for 30 marks each for a duration of 120 minutes.
+Average of the two mid exams shall be considered i) Subjective - 20 marks ii) Objective - 10 marks 2) Continuous Evaluation is by conducting Assignments and Quiz exams at the end of each unit i) Assignment - 5 marks ii) Quiz/Subject Viva-voce/PPT/Poster Presentation/ Case Study on a topic in the concerned subject - 5 marks 60 Semester end examination The semester-end examination is for a duration of 3 hours 40 Internal Examination & Continuous Evaluation One internal lab examination towards the end of course for a duration of 90 minutes with a viva of 5 minutes. i) Internal Exam-10 marks ii) Viva voce - 10 marks iii) Continuous Assessment- 10 marks iv) G-Lab on Board(G-LOB) (Case study inter threading of all experiments of lab)/ Laboratory Project/Prototype Presentation/App Development - 10 marks 2 Practical 60 Semester end examinatio n The semester-end examination is for a duration of 3 hours. i) write-up (algorithm/flowchart/procedure) as per the task/experiment/program - 10 marks ii) task/experiment/program-15 marks iii) evaluation of results -15 marks iv) write-up (algorithm/flowchart/procedure) for another task/experiment/program- 10 marks v) viva-voce on concerned laboratory course - 10 marks d) Project Review Committee: For approval and evaluating mini project, Dissertation-I and Dissertation-II, a Project Review Committee (PRC) will be constituted by the Head of the Department.
+The composition of PRC is as follows

-e) Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 100 marks.
+- i) Head of the Department - ii) One senior faculty relevant to the specialization - iii) Coordinator of the specialization. - e) Mini Project: The Mini Project is to be taken up with relevance to Industry and is evaluated for 100 marks.
 Student shall carryout the mini project in consultation with the mini project supervisor.
-Out of 100 marks, 40 marks are for internal evaluation and 60 marks are for external evaluation.
 The Project Review Committee (PRC) along with supervisor will review the progress of the mini project during the internal evaluation for 50 marks.
 Mini Project Viva Voce will be evaluated by the PRC for another 50 marks before the semester end examinations.
 The student must secure a minimum of 50% of marks in i) internal evaluation and ii) mini project viva voce, to be declared successful.
 If he fails to obtain the minimum marks, he/she must reappear for the same as and when scheduled.